ashbrook-io/ashbrook-io.github.io/_posts/2020-11-17-one-line-rollup-plugin-for-svelte.md

 },
 ```

-I'm running on windows, and am just letting exec use the default shell.
+I'm running on windows, and am just letting exec use the default shell, which is cmd.
 If you are on another operating system or want to use another shell you'll need to make adjustments.
 The documentation on child_process has plenty of information on how to do that.
 For me, I just did the quickest thing.
 I am calling the plugin "gitlog1" but really it could be anything.
+And you could also really run anything you want.

 I'll mention here that you need to make sure you don't run something you don't trust or make sure you don't have input values that you may not trust in here as you could delete things etc. So YMMV, buyer beware, etc etc. I am just hard coding my values so it works fine.